mud-ali/pedro-pathing-old-docs/src/localization/otos.md

 #### a) Angular Scalar (Turn Tuning)

-1. Place your robot so it faces a fixed, recognizable reference point (e.g., aligning an edge with a field tile).
+1. Place your robot, so it faces a fixed, recognizable reference point (e.g., aligning an edge with a field tile).
 2. Run the **Turn Localizer Tuner**:
     - By default, rotate the robot counterclockwise **one full rotation**.
     - Alternatively, you can set a **custom angle** in the tuner.